 In our 2013 review, we were requested to specifically consider options for the treatment of non-commercial tows.
 As these costs form part of the consideration of appropriate accident towing fees, we have considered non-commercial tows again in this review.
-In the absence of evidence that the proportion of non-commercial tows has significantly increased since our last review, our draft view is to retain the current treatment of non-commercial tows.
+We have not received evidence that the proportion of non-commercial tows has significantly increased since our last review.
+As such, we have decided to maintain our existing treatment of non-commercial tows.